Home » Calendar » October in Barcelona: What to do + Weather and packing guide

 ⚠️ Important!

 The 12th of October is a public holiday in Spain, the National Day of Spain.
-On this day, people commemorate the country’s long history, and it’s not unusual to see demonstrations in Barcelona with people carrying Spanish flags.
+On this day, people commemorate the country’s long history.
+So, it’s not unusual to see demonstrations in Barcelona with people carrying Spanish flags.

 The weather in Barcelona in October